 – “Hey guys!
 I hereby officially declare, to all of you, that I’m Lorena’s Number One protector.
 And anyone who dares to bother her, even in the slightest way, will have to settle accounts with me.
 And it won’t be any pleasant, Capisce?”
 I said, striking an almighty pose.

-And soon Lucas also got up in his chair and interrupted, –“As Lorena’s cousin, I am the second protector of her.”
+And soon Lucas also got up on his chair and interrupted, –“As Lorena’s cousin, I’m her second protector.”

 -“I’ll be the fourth,” said one of them.

 -“I’ll be the hundredth,” shouted a last one in the background, though there were only 30 children in the room.